janhq/jan/README.md

 > ⚠️ **Jan is currently in Development**: Expect breaking changes and bugs!

+Jan is a self-hosted AI Platform to run AI in the enterprise.
+Easy-to use for users, and packed with useful organizational and compliance features.

-Jan is a self-hosted AI Platform.
-We help you run AI on your own hardware, giving you full control and protecting your enterprises' data and IP.
+We help you run AI on your own hardware, with 1-click installs for the latest models.
+Jan runs on a wide variety of hardware, from consumer grade Mac Minis to datacenter-grade Nvidia H100s.

+We also connect to the latest AI engines like ChatGPT, but protect your organization with a data policy engine that can detect sensitive data and PII.

 Jan is free, source-available, and [fair-code](https://faircode.io/) licensed.